hashicorp/vagrant/website/source/intro/vs/docker.html.md

 Containers are generally more lightweight than virtual machines, so starting and stopping containers is extremely fast.
-Docker uses the native containerization functionality on macOS and Linux, while it must start a Linux VM for compatibility with Windows.
+Docker uses the native containerization functionality on macOS, Linux, and Windows.

 Currently, Docker lacks support for certain operating systems (such as